aleen42/PersonalWiki/Programming/JavaScript/Framework/react/working_with_the_browser/working_with_the_browser.md

 Additionally, React **implements a full synthetic event system** such that all event objects are guaranteed to conform to the W3C spec despite browser quirks, and everything bubbles consistently and efficiently across browsers.

 However, sometimes you simply need to access the underlying API, perhaps to work with a third-party library like a jQuery plugin.
-React provides **escape hatches** for you to use the underlying DOM API directly.
+React provides escape hatches(門徑) for you to use the underlying DOM API directly.